 Percy Tau and South Africa feeling the pressure of expectant fans before 2026 FIFA World Cup qualifiersFootball

-- The former Al Ahly coach has showed interest in a national coaching role
+- The former Al Ahly coach has been coaching outside South Africa since 2020

-- The South African tactician is currently jobless after departing Al Wahda
+- The outspoken manager is without a job after leaving Al Wahda

 Exciting news!
 We have a WhatsApp channel 🤩